 On the other side of things, freely displaying what version of WordPress you’re using is another piece of free information that a hacker can steal.
 If they find that you’re not updated, and using a vulnerable version, they’ll take that information and you will experience …unpleasant things, depending on the vulnerability.
 Here’s a simple guide to hide your version number on WordPress.

 Say the worst does happen and a hacker gets access to your website and deletes everything – after they steal all your data.
 What now?
 You better have a backup version of your WordPress Database, and your WordPress files, to restore it.

 The easiest way to back up your files is to go to Tools > Export > Export file.
 This .xml file will have all of your post, pages, comments, fields, categories, and tags in it.

 When you have found that all of your information is gone, or part is missing and you want everything back up to date, go to Tools > Import > WordPress and select the .xml file.

 If there are certain pages that weren’t in your backup file fear not for there are other people who do have backups – Google, Yahoo, and Bing.
 Remember that these search engines do not search the Internet, they search their files of the Internet.
 This means that they have your pages on their servers as cached files.
 Do a search for the pages of yours that are missing.
 Don’t click on the search result as the page is gone from that location and you’ll feel foolish.

 7. Please, please stop trusting every download source :

-Downloading plugins makes using WordPress easier.
-Do you know who else find plugins easy for their purposes?
+Downloading plugins make using WordPress easier.
+Do you know who else finds plugins easy for their purposes?
 Hackers.
 They can simply install a little piece of malware into a plugin and have access to your website like you opened the door for them.

 Only download from trusted websites, WordPress’ own Plugins page is pretty much the only place I’d trust.
 Even then I’d choose plugins with a good reputation built through numerous reviews.
 Stay off of wares, torrents, and unknown websites as they’re just not worth the risk.